 Each guest room is outfitted with bed and bath linens, cable television and wireless internet.
 There are a few rooms that have two twin or queen size beds but the majority have just one queen.
 A twin size air mattress is available if needed.
 All cleaning and laundry supplies are provided.
 Free parking is located onsite and transportation to/from the VA Medical Center is available during the week via our shuttle service.

-What does it cost to stay at the Veterans House?
+What does it cost to stay at the Veteran House?

-How can I help support the Veterans House?
+How can I help support the Veteran House?

 Our Project List highlights just a few of our current needs.

 You can also help out by volunteering your time and talents at the Veterans House.
 For information on volunteer opportunities and how to go about becoming a volunteer, please contact VA Voluntary Service (see below).

 The Voluntary Service receives donations and coordinates volunteers.
 The Dr. Otis Bowen has specific needs - click here for the Project List.